SESYNC-ci/advanced-git-lesson/docs/_slides/pages.md

  create mode 100644 index.md
 ~~~

 You need to use the `--allow-unrelated-histories` option or you will get an error.
-The `gh-pages` branch was created with a fresh history that does not include the old commit history from the primary branch.
+The `gh-pages` branch was created with a fresh history that does not include the old commit history from the master branch.
 {:.notes}

 ===